 pregnancy disease and its cancer.
 This fast growing, aggressive cancer had metastasized to my right lung and claimed what was to be my surviving twin baby.

 I had a rarer GTD case called complete twin molar pregnancy with one surviving and healthy, full-term twin.
-As we were blaintly and descriptively told: I had two eggs regularly fertilized.
+As we were bluntly and descriptively told: I had two eggs regularly fertilized.
 Of those two eggs, one was my surviving twin, the other egg happened to be missing dna/chromosones, therefore stopping at the formation of the placenta, unable to support any fetus.
 These abnormal cells eventually turned into the cancer called choriocarcinoma.
-This cancer is fast growing and aggressive and spreads from uterus, liver, lungs and then the brain.
+This cancer is fast growing and aggressive and spreads from uterus, lungs, liver, and then the brain.
 Despite this germ cell cancer nature, it is easily treated IF caught in time and IF treated correctly the first time around.
-I remember being told that this was the ‘good kind of cancer to have’.
+I remember being told that this was the good kind of cancer to have.
 The good kind?
 Really?
 Was that to be of some comfort to me?
 I had a newborn baby, only four-months-old; she was my surviving twin.

-What I thought was a quick trip for a ‘simple d&c’ (which, by the way, made no sense because my obgyn delivered the healthy placenta, even held it up to show me, turned it back and forth in examination) turned into a traumatic 12 hour visit with repetitive refusal to go home to bleed to death, especially after a massive hemorrhage, being told by several different faces on different floors that I was pregnant or miscarrying.
+What I thought was a quick trip for a simple d&c (which, by the way, made no sense because my obgyn delivered the healthy placenta, even held it up to show me, turned it back and forth in examination) turned into a traumatic 12 hour visit (near 12.5 hours) with repetitive refusal to go home to bleed to death, especially after a massive hemorrhage, being told by several different faces on different floors that I was pregnant or miscarrying.
 The day prior at my regular obgyn office, the ultrasound showed a grape-like image on the right side of my uterus.
-At the hospital, it was not found even after ultrasound two attempts, however; the labor and delivery dr said my cervix was as thick as almost a 6 month pregnancy (remember, I had just had a baby 4 months from this).
+At the hospital, it was not found even after two ultrasound attempts, however; the labor and delivery dr said my cervix was as thick as almost a 6 month pregnancy (remember, I had just had a baby 4 months from this).
 She appeared quite disturbed, but I was certain something was wrong, terribly wrong as I remained persistent in telling her what we saw that afternoon before.

 Despite all of this, I can say that I passed my 6 year cancer free anniversary.
-I have found my new normal, for the most part, dealt with the aftermath of chemo and all the things that come with it and live life to the max each day.
+I have found my new normal, for the most part, dealt with the aftermath of treatments and all the things that come with it and live life to the max each day.
 I continue as a strong awareness advocate for this pregnancy disease and its cancers to women and their family’s all over the world.
 My healthy twin?
 Oh, she is doing great, too!
 Be your own advocate and educate yourself where you can.
 By doing this, it can help save your life.